Living Catchments in the K2C

 It’s about partnerships

-The Living catchment initiative offers the potential to expand current catchment partnership initiatives.
-Some of the identified gaps in the landscape include broadening of existing partnerships to involved downstream stakeholder such as the conservation sector, water boards, traditional authorities, municipalities and civil society organizations.
+The Living Catchment initiative offers the potential to expand current catchment partnership initiatives.
+Some of the identified gaps in the landscape include broadening of existing partnerships to involved downstream stakeholder such as the conservation sector, water boards, traditional authorities, municipalities, and civil society organizations.
+Furthermore, the initiative aims to strengthen collaboration, through supporting existing platforms and ultimately strengthen water governance, research priorities, planning and implementation of initiatives, this including social learning at a catchment and inter-catchment level.

 Various organisations within the landscape are implementing projects to protect and secure ecological infrastructure to improve water security in the region.